The Problem: How We Teach EKGs

 SkillStat "6 Second ECG" Welcome Screen.

-There are several android and iPhone apps that offer ECG practice.
+There are several Android and iOS apps that offer EKG practice.
 The most popular software solution among students is probably the free SkillStat "6 Second ECG".
-Unfortunately they only offer 27 rhythms and only a single example of each.
-They are well done tracings, but are artist renderings of actual EKG rhythms.
+Unfortunately, they offer only 27 rhythms with a single example each.
+They are well-done tracings, but are artistic renderings of actual EKG rhythms.

 Medical Simulation Suites